awsdocs/aws-cost-management-user-guide/doc_source/view-billing-dashboard.md

 **Month\-to\-Date Top Services by Spend**
 The **Month\-to\-Date Top Services by Spend** graph shows the services that you use most, along with the costs incurred for the month to date\.
 The **Month\-to\-Date Top Services by Spend** graph doesn't include forecasting\.

+**Note**
+The Billing and Cost Management console has a refresh time of approximately 24 hours to reflect your billing data\.

 ## Opening the Billing and Cost Management console and dashboard<a name="opening-billing-dashboard"></a>

 **To open the Billing and Cost Management console and dashboard**